def4ce/wouter.sh/content/posts/professional/aws-disable-ssh.md

 +++
 title = "Disable SSH on your EC2 instances" date = "2019-07-14"
-categorie = "Amazon Web Services"
+category = "Amazon Web Services"
 +++

 **If you have to SSH into your servers, then your automation has failed**.